phsym/prettytable-rs/README.md

 # prettytable-rs

+A formatted and aligned table printer written in rust.

 [Documentation](http://phsym.github.io/prettytable-rs)

-*Copyright &copy; 2015 Pierre-Henri Symoneaux*
+*Copyright &copy; 2016 Pierre-Henri Symoneaux*

 > THIS SOFTWARE IS DISTRIBUTED WITHOUT ANY WARRANTY <br>
 > Check LICENSE.txt file for more information. <br>

-A formatted and aligned table printer written in rust.

 # How to use